 Under the ‘Surrender and Regrant’ policy towards the native Irish landowners, a royal ﬁant from the early 1600s confirmed to James McConnell Farrell the lands around Tashinny, “these lands to be erected into the manor of Tenelick with power to hold court and one yearly fair to be held forever at Drumbarden alias Taghshinney on 29th June, the feast of St. Peter the Apostle”.
 Such a fair would probably have been held on the small village green in front of the churchyard.
 The increasingly political nature of the religious split was underlined when the first plantation of County Longford in the 1620s saw a quarter of the land confiscated for Protestant settlers.
 The later victory of Cromwell’s army led to the entire county being taken over for settlement, with James Ferrall of Tinilike among those landowners transported from Longford to Connacht (The Irish and Anglo-Irish Landed Gentry when Cromwell came to Ireland by John O’Hart, 1884).
 The confiscated Tenelick Estate was given to the Cromwellian soldier Captain Henry Sankey in September 1654, later confirmed under the Act of Settlement.
 Captain Sankey was from County Offaly (then King’s County) and served with the Commonwealth regiment of Colonel Theophilus Jones, as a result of which he acquired lands in Longford, Offaly and Kildare.
 The Landsdown Census of 1659 records a population of 20 Irish and 1 English in Tenelick townland; there were 24 Irish and no English in Taghshinny.
 Sankey was elected MP for County Longford in 1661, died in 1675, and was succeeded by his son John Sankey who died in 1692.
 The building of the present church (which may contain materials from earlier churches on the site) is usually attributed to the patronage of the Sankey/Gore dynasty during their tenure at the Tenelick Estate.
 Maps associated with the Down Survey (1656-1658) appear to confirm a church on the site at this time.

 Underneath the figure, etched in Latin into a marble surface, are memorials to Lord Annaly’s parents, grandfather, brother and sister.
 These were translated by Rev. Lyster, with corrections by John Ribton Garstin of the Royal Irish Academy: “Sacred to the memory of George Gore and Bridget, his wife, co-heiress of Henry Sankey of Tenelick, Esq., who, having acted with energy on the side of the King when civil war had raged, obtained the lands which you see lying around as the reward of his military valour.
 Being in no less favour with the people than with the prince, by the suffrages of this county, was elected one of Knights, as they call them, in the first election which Charles II appointed.
 After Bridget had given birth to eight children, she died much regretted Sep.13th 1727 aged 39 years.
 This George, the youngest son of Arthur Gore of Newtowngore, Baronet, was, on account of his services to his country, lately in peril, appointed Attorney-General by George, then happily entering upon his reign; his health being then unequal to the discharge of this office he was advanced to the Court of Common Pleas, and for twenty five years performed the part of a most prudent and incorrupt judge; at length being retired, A.D.
 1745, his entire old age was spent in cultivating and adorning these lands he obtained as a dowry, always his delight.
 Borne down by years, he departed this life, A.D.
 1753, in the 79th year of his age.
 Near lies Arthur, having survived his father a short time only, who, suffering with almost continual asthma, died A.D.
 1758, universally lamented.
 Also near lies, alas, the only surviving daughter of these same George and Bridget, Bridget Harman, wife of the Dean of the Cathedral Church of Waterford; a husband adorned with superior accomplishments.
 During her life, most dear and deservedly most dear to her friends, she was early, though not unprepared, removed by death – Nov.
 22nd 1762, scarcely 39 years of age she departed never sufficiently to be lamented.
 Peaceful Sleep out the Sabbath of the Tomb, And Rise to Raptures in a Life to Come.
 Pope.”
 Sankey being “elected one of the Knights” apparently refers to the ‘Knights of the Shire’, which is a contemporary term for an M.P.; his description as having ‘acted on the side of the King during the civil war’ doesn’t quite tally with his record of being a follower of Cromwell however, and both this and the reference to the country being “lately in peril” may have something more to do with Lord Annaly’s own political opposition to the patriotic movement of Grattan’s Parliament and the Volunteer movement at the time the monument was commissioned.
-The monument, according to Rev. Stoney, originally stood “in front of the very east window” (though presumably not exactly where the alter is now placed, or at least not with the large wall-mounted back-plate), above the vault under the chancel of the church – suggesting that this vault with its lead coffins houses the remains of members of the Gore family.
-The monument was apparently moved to its present position by the Rev. Richard St. George (who was rector in the early 1830s), although a sketch of the allocation of pews from 1835 makes no allowance for the monument as it stands today; certainly it was moved by 1848.
+The monument, according to Rev. Lyster, stood ‘in front of the very east window’ (though presumably not exactly where the alter is now placed, or at least not with the large wall-mounted back-plate) in 1835, above the vault under the chancel of the church – suggesting that this vault with its lead coffins houses the remains of members of the Gore family.
+The monument was apparently moved to its present position sometime between 1835 (when a sketch of the layout showed the area filled with pews) and 1848.

 The NIAH suggests that the church building was extensively altered again around 1825, while Rev. Lyster notes that church repairs in 1836 were funded by the following: Lady Rosse (Jane Harman, of Newcastle House) – £150, Mr. Jessop and Mrs. Jessop (of Doory Hall) – £50 each, and the Ecclesiastical Commissioners – £50.
 The Jessops were another prominent family associated with Tashinny Church; a large ornate marble wall tablet commemorates John Harward Jessop who died at Doory Hall in 1825, and there is an enclosed family burial vault close to the church building (though unmarked).
 Rev. John Handcock, who was rector of Tashinny from late 1823, married into the Jessop family and was reportedly the first rector to reside in the parish.
 He lived in a thatched cabin with a mud floor – the best accommodation available locally – until the Glebe House Rectory of Tashinny was completed in 1826 at a cost of £923, of which £230 was a gift and £507 a loan from the Board of First Fruits.
 Due (in his wife’s words) to “some circumstances of a private nature, unnecessary to state”, Rev. Handcock requested to be moved on from Tashinny in 1831, and he died in 1838 aged just 39.